What We Cover in this Article:

 Here in Canada, equipment is often run on 120V, 208V, 240V, or 600V.
 (There are times where we have a transformer that outputs 480V, too.)

 It’s very typical for equipment to be fed with a higher voltage to improve efficiency and decrease the wire size required to run the unit.
-(Learn more about voltages + amps with Transformers.)
+(Learn more about voltages and Equipment Schedules).

 Looking at voltage on an equipment schedule is as simple as it sounds.
 However, sometimes you may assume this bigger equipment is fed with these higher voltages when really, it’s actually powered with 120V!
 (You can check out why do electricians use higher voltages than 120V?)